mristin/bimprove-scenarios/archive/2021-01-27/cost_tracking/scenario.md

 }
 </rasaeco-meta>

+## Decision

+--> We do not implement a cost tracking application.
+--> We will ignore the costs at this point (2021-01-27).

 ## TODO

 Rewrite the scenario to make it more general.

 Add contact.

 For example, one salient point is the "IFC File" (in the summary), where I would have preferred that the scenario talks about the model "plan/main".
 Whether this model is stored as a file or not is in my opinion not relevant (it can be exported to a file if needed, but the "fileness" is not essential for this scenario).

 I also have some questions about the "observed/main" model.
 For example, isn't the cost data actually part of the "plan/main"?
 Or the "plan/main" contains the estimates, while the observed model contains the actual costs?
 Shouldn't we archive the costs and forget about the "observed/main" as the latest costs can be always derived from "archived/observations"?

 As far as I can tell, it's about a general IfcElement, not a particular IfcColumn?